Planturcat/Artintel/dashboard/src/app/dashboard/fine-tuning/README.md

 # Fine-Tuning Hub

-The Fine-Tuning Hub is a comprehensive feature of the ArtIntel LLMs platform that allows users to create, manage, and monitor custom fine-tuned models based on ArtIntel's foundation models.
+The Fine-Tuning Hub is a comprehensive feature of the Artintel platform that allows users to create, manage, and monitor custom fine-tuned models based on ArtIntel's foundation models.

 ## Overview